Saur-av/JazzHr/README.md

 Automation tool to perform CRUD operation using JazzHr.

 ## Initializing
 Clone this repo and install packages listed in requirements.txt

 ```sh
 pip3 install -r requirements.txt
 ```

-### Update Credentials
+### Setting Up Config
-Update Email and Password on line 11 & 12.
+For ease, Set your Hr Email and Password to the Const Varibale(s).